DKerp/generic-cache/README.md

 Note that values get automatically wrapped in an [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html) by the [`Cache`](crate::Cache) itself, so you do not need to wrap your objects in an [`Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html) yourself.
-You can still do it yourself ann add the object trough the `set_arc*` methods if you want to save the same object twice under different keys.
+You can still do it yourself and add the object through the `set_arc*` methods if you want to save the same object twice under different keys.

 # Async runtime required